-- Policies that support families' basic needs and expand access to high-quality early childhood education experiences - Early identification and intervention systems for children at risk for special needs and those experiencing trauma - Programs and policies that encourage father involvement and support families so they have the time and resources to engage in enriching activities with their children such as reading
+- Policies that support families' basic needs and expand access to high-quality early childhood education experiences - Early identification and intervention systems for children at risk for special needs and those experiencing trauma • - Programs and policies that encourage father involvement and support families so they have the time and resources to engage in enriching activities with their children such as reading

-Supporting Readiness of Children and Families in District 1
+Supporting Readiness of Children and Families in District 2

-- ✓ BASIC NEEDS: Fund organizations addressing the basic needs of families, such as the Alameda County Community Food Bank, Supplybank.org, and groups addressing affordable housing and homelessness for families with young children. - ✓ EARLY IDENTIFICATION AND INTERVENTION: Sustain and scale Help Me Grow (HMG) and build partnerships with pediatricians and child care providers for screening and navigation / care coordination.
-From 2014-2018, 600 referrals were made to the HMG Central Access Point in District 1, and there are 18 HMG providers.
+- BASIC NEEDS: Fund organizations addressing the basic needs of families, such as the Alameda County Community Food Bank, Supplybank.org, and groups addressing affordable housing and homelessness for families with young children. - EARLY IDENTIFICATION AND INTERVENTION: Sustain and scale Help Me Grow (HMG) and build partnerships ✓ with pediatricians and child care providers for screening and navigation / care coordination.
+From 2014-2018, 1,630 referrals were made to the HMG Central Access Point in District 2, and there are 22 HMG providers. - FAMILY SUPPORTS: Promote practices such as the Hayward Promise Neighborhoods Toddler Play and Learn ✓ that introduces families to routines around community building, learning through play and building relationship with the Teacher/Facilitator.

-1 Applied Survey Research.
+&lt;sup>1 Applied Survey Research.
 (2018).
 Kindergarten readiness and later achievement: A longitudinal study in Alameda County.
 San Jose, CA: Author.